VarunPrajapati373/CoinX-Java-BlockChain/README.md

 ### Testing the Wallets and Transactions

-The main method in the `NoobChain` class demonstrates the following:
+The main method in the `coinx chain` class demonstrates the following:

 - Creating two wallets (`walletA` and `walletB`).
 - Generating a transaction from `walletA` to `walletB`.